 In the wine world, sweet is the antithesis of dry.
 The majority of the world's red wines are made in a dry style.
 These have lower levels of residual sugar (RS) and often a higher tannin content, which adds considerably to the perception of a dry taste profile.

 When looking for a sweet red wine, you want the opposite, but it can be hard to know if a red is sweet or dry.
 There are a few things that you can look for that will tell you if you're holding a sweeter red wine.

 In general, when it comes to sweet wines it is easy to confuse sweet with "fruity."
 While a wine's sweetness is perceived by the taste buds on the tip of the tongue, a wine's fruitiness is largely an aromatic perception.

-Keep in mind that you can physically taste only four sensations: sweet, sour, salty, and bitter.
+Keep in mind that you can physically taste only five sensations: sweet, sour, salty, bitter, and savory (umami).
 Yet, you can smell thousands of scents, so a wine's fruitiness is the combined efforts of taste and aroma.

 Tannins will also tame the wine's fruitiness.
 If a wine is overly tannic (or dry), it will bind the fruit on the palate and mask many of the aromas and perceptions of fruit.
 That is why we tend to notice more fruits in low-tannin wines.
 Many of these wines are also sweeter because they naturally have more leftover sugars.

 Wines can be loosely categorized as sweet, off-dry (semi-sweet), or dry.
 Typically, the amount of residual sugar in a wine will determine a wine's level of sweetness.